America’s State-by-State KYB Problem

 Delaware: The Transparency Paradox

-No conversation about US business verification is complete without addressing Delaware.
-Over 1.9 million businesses are registered there, including more than 68% of Fortune 500 companies.
-Delaware’s business-friendly legal framework, specialized Court of Chancery, and flexible corporate laws have made it the incorporation state of choice for decades.
+Delaware comes up in every serious conversation about US business verification.
+More than 1.9 million businesses are registered there – including over 68% of Fortune 500 companies.
+The state’s legal framework, its specialized Court of Chancery, and the flexibility of its corporate laws have made it the go-to incorporation state for decades.

-However, Delaware’s appeal comes at a cost to transparency.
-The state does not require companies to publicly disclose their officers, directors, or beneficial owners at the time of formation.
-Annual franchise tax reports do require some officer and director information, but this data is not made readily available through public search tools.
+But that appeal has a built-in transparency problem.
+Delaware doesn’t require companies to disclose their officers, directors, or beneficial owners when they form.
+Annual franchise tax reports do pull in some of that information, but none of it is easily accessible through public search tools.

 For KYB purposes, this means that a company registered in Delaware might show nothing more than its name, a registered agent (often a third-party service), and its formation date.
 Identifying the actual individuals behind the entity requires additional investigative steps – cross-referencing other state filings, commercial databases, or requesting information directly from the company.
 This is precisely the kind of opacity that has historically enabled the misuse of US fake companies for money laundering, sanctions evasion, and fraud.